 For example, when talking to your child about the infidelity, you might say:

-- “The reason we are divorcing is because I’ve fallen in love with someone else.
+- “The reason we are divorcing is that I’ve fallen in love with someone else.
 I’m not proud of what I’ve done but it is important to me that you find out about this from me.
 I’m sorry that I have created this problem and hope you will come to me with any questions you have.
 Even though I no longer love your mother, I will always love you.”

 - Your Dad had an affair and fell in love with another woman.
-This situation is between your Dad and I and not for you to worry about.
+This situation is between your Dad and me and not for you to worry about.
 Your Dad loves you very much and always will.